tmcalees-qlik/qse-saas-enigma/readme.md

 # Read Me

+## Purpose
+This is a very simple web page that connects to a Qlik Sense Enterprise SaaS (QSE SaaS) tenant and displays information about applications.
+It is NOT intended to be a comprehensive example of using APIs with QSE SaaS.
+It is meant to provide a very simple example of logging in and querying some information.

 ## Prerequisites for the QSE SaaS Enigma example:
 - A web server of your choice that supports SSL
 - I used the following: